phetdam/newmat11/README.rst

  * SVD

-See the full features in the `online summary`__ and the `online documentation`__, of which a copy has been provided in the source tree for offline viewing.
+See the full features in the `online summary`__ and the `online documentation`__, of which a copy has been provided in the source tree for offline viewing (the HTML file ``nm11.htm`` in the directory root).

 The CMake_ build and packaging support was contributed by Derek Huang to facilitate a standard build mechanism across POSIX-like and Windows platforms.
 All other files are from the `newmat11.zip`_ downloaded on April 13, 2025.
-Originally, the library only targeted C++98, so some modifications have been made by Derek Huang to enable compilation under C++11 or above.
+Originally, the library only targeted C++98, so some modifications have been made by Derek Huang to enable compilation under C++11 or above and to reduce the amount of warnings emitted during compilation.

 .. __: https://www.robertnz.net/nm_intro.htm
 .. __: https://www.robertnz.net/nm11.htm